hexaaproject/ansible-hexaa/README.md

    `ansible_become=true` is useful if the remote login user has sudo rights.

-If multiple people will run the playboy, we recommend using one user to login on the target host or setting `ansible_become=true` to prevent unnecessary ownership changes and errors.
+If multiple people will run the playbook, we recommend using one user to login on the target host or setting `ansible_become=true` to prevent unnecessary ownership changes and errors.